wpilibsuite/frc-docs/source/docs/software/kinematics-and-odometry/swerve-drive-kinematics.rst

 -----------------------------
 The ``SwerveModuleState`` class contains information about the velocity and angle of a singular module of a swerve drive.
 The constructor for a ``SwerveModuleState`` takes in two arguments, the velocity of the wheel on the module, and the angle of the module.

-.. note:: In Java, the velocity of the wheel must be in meters per second.
+.. note:: In Java / Python, the velocity of the wheel must be in meters per second.
 In C++, the units library can be used to provide the velocity using any linear velocity unit.
 .. note:: An angle of 0 corresponds to the modules facing forward.

 Constructing the kinematics object